 Please keep in mind that this is only applicable to Google accounts.
 Periods do important with many other email providers, such as Yahoo, Zoho Mail, or Outlook, and the spellings at the time of signup should follow whatever the user initially entered as the email username.

 This implies that if somebody registers the account [email protected], the system will still interpret it as [email protected].
 They can join up for other services using JOHN DOE or john doe (so on and so forth), but they will continue to get emails at [email protected].
 Email accounts receive addresses in the same way. this includes the numbers or letter match; the case(small or big letters) is irrelevant.
 This is true for email services such as Yahoo mail and Gmail.
 To know more about email address case sensitive go to our other blog.

 Email Addresses that Should be Avoidable

 Even when an email address is genuine does not mean that it is useful to have on your email list.
 Here are a few types of emails you should avoid having on your mailing list-

 Email addresses that are used for a role:

-These addresses, as the name indicates, are not given to a single individual but a department inside a firm, for instance, [email protected] or [email protected] You’d believe that this means that your message is delivered to every employee in that firm’s department.
+These addresses, as the name indicates, are not given to a single individual but to a department inside a firm, for instance, [email protected] or [email protected].
+You’d believe that this means that your message is delivered to every employee in that firm’s department.
 In actuality, the account is most likely handled by a single individual a small group of people—who check emails and decide their significance.
 Because open rates may be lower than usual, it’s advisable to ignore these addresses.